eoincarley/SRB_classifier/README.md

 The input for the training of ImagenetV3 and Darkent are the images (dynamic soectra themselves) themselves.
 The way I've written the scripts which call these neuural nets, the images should be in a local file called radio/bursts with type0, typeII and typeIII subdirectories.

+ImagenetV3 can be called using Python-TensorFlow and, once trained on RSTN and the simulations, is adapetd into scripts to classify data from ILOFAR.
+Due to the lack of training data, transfer learning had to be used here.
+These means only the ~6000 param fully connected final layer of Imagenet is trained.
+Good results of 95% on the validation set using this algorithm. the transfer learning can be done on a standard desktop.

+Darknet-YOLO is an image segmentation algorithm that I'm currently attempting to use to recognise solar radio bursts.
+If trained well, it should be able to output bounding boxes around the radio bursts.
+It could potentially be a powerfull and fast radio burst identifier in dynamic spectra.
+The full yolov3 network is large, with ~110 layers.
+It can be trained on custom objects using pretrained weights.
+It requires fairly hefty computational resources i.e. you will need access to a nice GPU of ~4 Gb RAM.
+In my case I'm training on a Google Cloud VM Instance on which I have access to an NVIDIA Tesla K80 GPU.
+Using a batch size of 64 images, it'll get though about 10,000 images in ~30 minutes.
+That should be enough to achieve some accurate results.

 ### Type III and type II simulator

 The radio burst simulators are paramateric and not physics-based.
 They randomize as much as possible the number of radio bursts, the clustering, the drift rate, the intensity/inhomogineity etc.